tomyqg/STM32F7-USB-host-ME906-lwIP-MQTT/README.md

 Once the modem connects to the network, it tries to connect to MQTT broker at `broker.hivemq.com`.
-When you subscribe to the topic `distortos/#`, you should see the messages with device's online status (`1` is sent when the device connects, `0` as a MQTT client's will once the connection is lost) and changes of button state:
+When you subscribe to the topic `distortos/#`, you should see the messages with device's online status (`1` is sent when the device connects, `0` as a MQTT client's will once the connection is lost) and changes of button state.

+With *32F746GDISCOVERY* board:

 ```
 $ mosquitto_sub -h broker.hivemq.com -t "distortos/#" -v